xubous/Array-Utilities-in-Cpp/README.md

-# int_Array_Functions
+# Array-Utilities-C++
-A lightweight C++ library providing essential functions for array manipulation.
-Includes sorting, searching, and utility operations with clean, efficient code.
+A C++ library implementing a dynamic array using a doubly-linked list structure.
+This implementation provides efficient memory management and various utility operations.